asos-conradannan/vscode-pm-course-part2-mcps/4.3-azure-devops/SCRIPT.md

 By the end of this lesson, you'll be able to:
 - Query work items without opening browser
 - Create user stories and bugs from VSCode
-- Analyze sprint metrics automatically
+- Analyse sprint metrics automatically
 - Update task status conversationally
 - Generate team reports instantly